 Source Channel Yield: Applications vs Hires

-The pattern is striking.
 Job boards flood the top of the funnel (61% of all applications) but produce a disproportionately low share of actual hires (42%).
+That gap is striking.
 Meanwhile, referrals generate a tiny 2% of applications but punch far above their weight with 11% of hires.

 Outbound sourcing tells a similar story.
 A 2022 industry analysis of 41 million candidate records found that sourced candidates are 5x more likely to be hired than inbound applicants.
 The screening passthrough rate says it all: 67% for outbound candidates versus just 8% for inbound.
 When a recruiter proactively identifies and reaches out to a candidate, the quality bar is already higher before the first conversation happens.

 This is why AI-powered sourcing has become such a high-value investment for recruiting teams.
-A platform that can scan hundreds of millions of profiles and surface the right candidates proactively doesn't just add volume to the top of your funnel - it adds better volume that converts at higher rates all the way through.
+Volume alone isn’t the answer.
+A platform that scans hundreds of millions of profiles proactively doesn’t just add more to the top of your funnel.
+It adds better-qualified prospects that convert at higher rates all the way through.

 According to a 2026 recruiting benchmarks study analyzing 165 million applications, 46% of sourced hires now come from previously contacted candidates in existing databases - up from 26% in 2021.
 Your candidate database isn’t just a filing cabinet.
 It’s an asset that compounds over time, especially when AI can resurface past prospects who now match new roles.